-Morning number four in Alberta’s Canadian Badlands and I found myself inside my third Tim Horton’s, grabbing a maple donut and a coffee.
+The fourth morning I spent in Alberta’s Canadian Badlands, I found myself inside my third Tim Horton’s, grabbing a maple donut and a coffee.
 Even I was surprised at how fast I had taken to my daily Tim Horton’s stop.
 Canada, in all of its politeness and maple goodness has a way of swiftly pulling you into its orbit.

-What first struck me were exactly how many total strangers said “Good morning!” to me (six), and how many people held the door open for each other as they came and went from the donut shop.
+What first struck me was the number of total strangers who said “good morning!” to me (six), and the number of people who held the door open for each other as they came and went from the donut shop (countless).
 It was like a daisy chain of politeness, each person handing the open door responsibility to the next.
-Really, it’s a wonder any doors get closed in this country at all.
+Really, it’s a wonder any doors get closed at all.